7RU7H/Archive/Security-Enterprises/NOPSEC-101.md

 10. Schedule personal life and ESPECIALLY family time or your need to do non-objective task or your family will crawl that time out of you in a painful way
 11. Keep person environment and life controband/crime free
 	- Prisons of various types are suppose to be bad, why go
+	- Most people are happy when they feel they are making impact and doing something that has some meanful  good, recognise that other may need some help and being there  to provide that no matter how insignicant that may be may actually be really good for that other person.
-12. If you can listen to ANY authority then they will tell you stuff and save you alot of time and pain
+1. If you can listen to ANY authority then they will tell you stuff and save you alot of time and pain
-13. Be mindful of any control, but especially your own control over your own actions, detirministically you might be doing shit, because you are just shit.
+2. Be mindful of any control, but especially your own control over your own actions, detirministically you might be doing shit, because you are just shit.